CS2613-FA23/explorationactivity2-SubyDoo/Overview.md

 <img src="https://github.com/CS2613-FA23/explorationactivity2-SubyDoo/assets/93729876/544a4fba-4e7b-472c-b6fb-dfd64724b37f" width=90% height=90%> <br />

 Here we will display the legend to display the line titles.
-By default it will go the best position to avoid lines but you can also specifiy its placement by coordinates or position.
+By default it will go the best position to avoid lines but you can also specify its placement by coordinates or position.
 ```
 plt.legend()
 ```
 <br />

-These lines are ensuring that all report numbers are represented as a horizontal tick.
+These lines ensure that all report numbers are represented as a horizontal tick.
 It also makes sure that only integers are displayed.
 ```
 new_list = range(math.floor(min(xValue)), math.ceil(max(xValue))+1)
 plt.xticks(new_list)
 ```
 <br />

-Here we will save the graph as image, we had to do this instead of displaying it directly in GUI becuase of some library import issues on the lab machine
+Here we will save the graph as image, we had to do this instead of displaying it directly in GUI because of some library import issues on the lab machine
 ```
 plt.savefig("SentenceReportStatisticsHistory.png")
 ```